ericclack/python-text-adventure/doc/part2.rst

 How do we fix this?
 By using North, South, East, West.

 So let's update our `which_direction` function.
 But wait, looking at the map the directions will depend upon where we are, so we need to be able to tell the function which directions are possible each time we call it.

+Here's what we need to change:

 .. code-block:: python
    :emphasize-lines: 1,4,5,8